addyosmani/backbone-fundamentals/backbone-fundamentals.md

 # Exercise 1: Todos - Your First Backbone.js App

-Now that we've journeyed through the fundamentals, let's move on to writing our first Backbone.js app - a Todo List application.
-Building a Todo List is a great way to learn about Backbone’s conventions.
-It's a simple enough app, but contains enough interesting problems to be useful, such as binding, persisting model data, routing and template rendering.
+Now that we've covered fundamentals, let's write our first Backbone.js application.
+We'll build the Backbone Todo List application exhibited on [TodoMVC.com](http://todomvc.com).
+Building a Todo List is a great way to learn Backbone’s conventions.
+It's a relatively simple application, yet technical challenges surrounding binding, persisting model data, routing and template rendering provide the opportunity to illustrate some core Backbone features.

-For this chapter, we’re going to learn how to create the Backbone.js Todo app listed on [TodoMVC.com](http://todomvc.com).

 ![](img/todoapp.png)

-Let's think about what we need from a high level architectural standpoint.
+Let's consider the application's architecture at a high level.
+We'll need:

-* A `Todo` model to describe individual todo items
+* a `Todo` model to describe individual todo items
-* A `TodoList` collection to store and persist todos
+* a `TodoList` collection to store and persist todos
-* A way of creating todos
+* a way of creating todos
-* Listing todos
+* a way to display a listing of todos
-* Editing existing todos
+* a way to edit existing todos
-* Completing todos
+* a way to deem a todo complete
-* Deleting todos
+* a way to delete todos
-* A way to bookmark the items that have been completed or are remaining
+* a way to bookmark the items that have been completed or are remaining

-Basically your classic [CRUD](http://en.wikipedia.org/wiki/Create,_read,_update_and_delete) methods.
+Essentially, these features are classic [CRUD](http://en.wikipedia.org/wiki/Create,_read,_update_and_delete) methods.
 Let's get started!

 ## Index

-The first step is to setup the basic application dependencies, which in this case will be: [jQuery](http://jquery.com), [Underscore](http://underscorejs.org), Backbone.js and the [Backbone LocalStorage adapter](https://github.com/jeromegn/Backbone.localStorage).
-These will be loaded in our main (and only) HTML file, index.html:
+First, we'll set up the basic application dependencies: [jQuery](http://jquery.com), [Underscore](http://underscorejs.org), Backbone.js and the [Backbone LocalStorage adapter](https://github.com/jeromegn/Backbone.localStorage).
+These will be loaded in index.html, the application's sole HTML file:

 ```html